backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 It turns out that a student's track record is the best predictor of whether or not they will pass or fail their courses in math.
 Another user on Kaggle posted their study (https://www.kaggle.com/keddy730/predicting-student-performance-in-mathematics) with G1 and G2 included in their model and acheived a classification accuracy score of 90%.

-Of course it would be very interesting (and just down right cool) to be able to *accurately* predict any given students capabilities without ever looking at their transcripts, but our result is still valuable nonetheless.
+Of course it would be very interesting (and just down-right cool) to be able to *accurately* predict any given students capabilities without ever looking at their transcripts, but our result is still valuable nonetheless.
 For instance, devoting a bit more time exploring this concept in depth, K-12 schools could potentially be able to make long term success predictions using nothing other than the student's early academic tendencies.
 Even more importantly, this could help educators identify the "at-risk" students early on so that they don't go unnoticed, and to help ensure they get the additional support and attention they need.

 <h1><center>Post-Op: Continued Study</center></h1>